buddhist-uni/buddhist-uni.github.io/_courses/function/buddha.md

 ## Homework

-Before each lecture, we'll have some "homework" assignments.
+For the rest of the class, we'll have some "homework" assignments before each lecture.

 For this module, please read **Chapter 1** from {% include inline_content.html category="booklets" slug="buddhist-life-buddhist-path_cintita" %}
-to learn a bit about the Buddha before coming back here to listen to the talks.

 ## Lectures